 - Someone owed you a duty of care.

-- They breached that duty.
+- That person breached their duty.

 - That breach caused your injury.